 Danby covers this model with an 18 month parts and labor warranty.

 Column Refrigerators from Frigidaire & Electrolux - Built-In Look for Less

 Frigidaire offers a great replacement for built-in refrigerators: premium freestanding column refrigerators that can be paired with column freezers.
-These models end up costing you just $4-6,000 instead of $10,000 or more to fill a 72" wide space.
 If you need to replace a built in refrigerator on a budget, check out Frigidaire!

 If you'd like to save almost 30% off the retail price of the Electrolux column refrigerator (not including discounts through holiday sales and package deals, which can shave off another 20-40%), Frigidaire has the answer.
 Retailing at $1,899, the Frigidaire Gallery FGRU19F6QF is 32" wide with 18.6 cubic feet of capacity in smudgeproof stainless steel.